Nigel Spackman: Managerial career

 When Kendall left the Blades in 1997 Spackman became caretaker manager before being appointed as manager on 5 August.
 United had a good start to the season but huge losses and high wages from the previous season's promotion failure led to enforced sales of key personnel.
 The final straw being the sale of both of the club's top scoring strikers (Brian Deane – 11 league goals – went to S.L.
 Benfica & Jan Åge Fjørtoft – 9 league goals – to Barnsley) on the same day.
 Even though leaving midseason, Deane would go on to become the team's top scorer that year, such was the lack of replacements.
 Spackman was unhappy over this and resigned in March 1998.

 He later managed Barnsley between January and October 2001 but was sacked with the club near the bottom of the table.
 They were relegated at the end of that season.
 He re-entered management with Millwall in May 2006 but left only a few months later in September, with the club in the relegation zone of League One.
 As of 2022, he has failed to manage any club for a full season.

 Media career

 After Spackman left Barnsley, he began a new career in the media, becoming a pundit with Sky Sports before re-entering management with Millwall in 2006.
 Spackman currently appears as a regular pundit on Singapore's Football Channel, alongside other former players such as John Burridge and Rob Lee.
-Spackman regularly appears on Sentana Sport Saturday afternoon as an expert pundit.
+Spackman regularly appears on Setanta Sport Saturday afternoon as an expert pundit.
 Spackman currently appears as a pundit on Britain's sports TV station Sports Tonight Live.
 He also works for Al Jazeera on La Liga Coverage as well as LFC TV.

 Spackman has also featured for a number of seasons on LFCTV, the home TV channel for Liverpool FC, alongside former colleagues Gary Gillespie and Mark Wright.
 He recently provided pitch side commentary on Liverpool's victory in the 2022 Community Shield over Manchester City.